Introverts are looking for friends who understand them, who can go deep, and who run at their speed.

-Finding “your people” is hard, period.
-But it can be even harder when you’re a solitude-loving introvert.
-You may want more friends, but as an adult, where do you go to meet new people?
-And how do you start a conversation with someone you barely know?
-Plus, most nights, you’d rather stay home and relax than go out and socialize.
-Hanging out with people you don’t know well can be draining.
+Finding “your people” is hard, period, but it can be even harder when you’re a solitude-loving introvert.
+You may want more friends, but where do you meet them?
+And how do you start a conversation with a random stranger?
+Plus, most nights, introverts would rather stay home and relax than go out and socialize.
+Even when they enjoy themselves, for introverts, people are draining.

-Also, as an introvert, you don’t want to be friends with just anyone—at least I don’t.
-I’m selective about who I let into my inner circle, because I only have so much social energy to give.
-I don’t think I’m alone in this.
-Laurie Helgoe, in her book Introvert Power: Why Your Inner Life Is Your Hidden Strength, compares extroverts to hotels and introverts to luxury suites.
+It’s not that introverts hate people.
+Rather, we have limited social energy due to the way our brains our wired.
+Laurie Helgoe, in her book, Introvert Power: Why Your Inner Life Is Your Hidden Strength, compares extroverts to hotels and introverts to luxury suites.
 Extroverts can accommodate a large number of interactions that come and go, while for introverts, bookings are limited.

 “Too often you show only those parts of yourself that you think the other person wants to see, so that person will like you.
 Keeping up this facade is exhausting.
 Chances are, it will make you question why you are in a friendship in the first place, when it is clearly burning up all your energy.”